testrunner-68k/testrunner-68k/README.md

 ## HOW TO USE

 * Write test code, as a number of "test_" prefixed labels/functions.
 See [the example repository](https://github.com/Kalmalyzer/testrunner-68k-example) for inspiration.
+  * Tests are considered successful if they return with a nonzero value in D0.
+  * Unhandled exceptions result in immediate test failure.
 * Assemble/compile the test code into an Amiga executable with symbols present.
 * Run the tests by doing: `testrunner-68k <executable>`